zherron/Pmt-Scraper/README.txt

 Data is exported to quotes_cleaned.csv, so you can do analysis on that data once exported to a different file.

+To run on a one off basis, simply run the program "one-off_runner.py"

 ------------------EXPLANATION----------------------------
 This Project is meant to be run in the background on a computer, and at 10:00am every day, it scrapes pricing data from RemitRate.com